MEET OUR TEAM

 Samantha believes in a holistic approach and a healthy balance between mind, body, and soul.
 To help her clients achieve that balance, she utilizes mindfulness based approaches, Cognitive Behavioral Therapy, Solution Focused Therapy, and recently received training in Sensorimotor Psychotherapy and Parts Work.
 She is passionate about working with and supporting those who have experienced trauma, abuse, sexual assault, and attachment wounds, as well as anxiety, depression, eating disorders, and co-dependency.

-Samantha currently accepts Tricare, United Healthcare, Medicare, BCBS insurance plans, as well as self-pay clients.
-She will soon be accepting Humana, Cigna and Aetna insurance plans,
+Samantha currently accepts Tricare, United Healthcare, Aetna, Medicare, and BCBS insurance plans, as well as self-pay clients.
+She will soon be accepting Humana, Cigna/Evernorth insurance plans,